elgorrion/exeqpdal/CONTRIBUTING.md

     pytest tests/
     ```

-    Integration tests require the PDAL CLI and LAZ fixtures pointed to by the `EXEQPDAL_TEST_DATA`
+    Integration tests require the PDAL CLI and LAZ/COPC test datasets in `tests/test_data_laz/`.
-    environment variable.
-Add `-m "not integration"` when these dependencies are unavailable.
+    Tests automatically skip when PDAL or test data are unavailable.
+Add `-m "not integration"`
+    to skip integration tests entirely.

 ## Development Workflow